Ohmdenosaurus: Description

 The astragalus is 140 mm in diameter, sandal-shaped, and rotated by 90° out of its original position, exposing its upper surface.
 This surface has two concavities, a larger medial and a smaller lateral one; the latter was located about 2 cm higher than the former.
 These concavities received the medial and lateral condyles of the tibia, respectively.
-A furrow between these concavities is thought to be an attachment site for ligaments of the ankle.
-The much smaller calcaneus is 43 mm in diameter and 15 mm in maximal height.
-A circular element, its probable lower surface is convex, and its probable upper surface roughly textured, indicating the presence of a cartilage covering.
-Below the lateral condyle of the tibia, Wild noted several additional, small elements 5–30 mm in size, which he identified as cartilage given their grainy and irregular surfaces.
-In contrast to bone, cartilage is seldom preserved in fossils, and in this case might have been preserved thanks to the impregnation of calcium salts.
-As these elements are located close to the attachment site of the Achilles tendon, the area of the ankle that experienced the highest stresses in the living animal, Wild argued that they may represent sesamoids (small structures embedded within tendons).
+A furrow between these concavities is thought to have been an attachment site for ligaments of the ankle.
+The much smaller calcaneus is 43 mm in diameter and 15 mm in maximal height, and circular in shape.
+Its probable lower surface is convex, and its probable upper surface is roughly textured, indicating the presence of a cartilaginous covering.
+Below the lateral condyle of the tibia, Wild noted several other small elements 5–30 mm in size, which he identified as cartilage given their grainy and irregular surfaces.
+Unlike bone, cartilage is rarely preserved in fossils, and in this case might have been preserved thanks to the absorption of calcium salts.
+As these elements are located close to the attachment site of the Achilles tendon, the area of the ankle that experienced the highest stresses in life, Wild argued that they may represent sesamoids (small structures embedded within tendons).
 Alternatively, they could be calcified pieces of the cartilage of the astragalus.